mergemaven11/Mega_projects_challenge/README.md

-Martyr2’s Mega Project List - Tobias Scott
+Mega Project List - Tobias Scott
 ========

-Trying to complete all projects from [Martyr2’s Mega Project List](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/).

 **Note**: If you fork this repo to solve these projects in any language of your choice, please remove all my code, and start from scratch; you'll benefit a lot.
 Do ***not*** send pull requests.

 Some details:

 * I will use Python to solve these.
-Why?
-Because I want to learn the language quickly.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
-* My method of solving them may not be the best.

 I will link to each project that I complete.
 Some will be in this same repo, some bigger ones will have dedicated repos.